 - Executive Committee: Chair: Jodi Thornley, Members: Santa Perez, Kimberly Palma-Ortega, and Renee Portnell

 - Evaluation Committee: Chair: Kimberly Palma-Ortega, Members: Jack Mayes, Santa Perez, Renee Portnell, Steve Rock, Jodi Thornley

 - Budget Committee: Chair: Santa Perez, Members: Mary Liveratti, Steve Rock, Jodi Thornley, Jenny Casselman, Marianne Lockyer

 - Policy Committee: Chair: Renee Portnell, Members: Lisa Bonie, Jack Mayes, Brian Patchett, Santa Perez, Stephen Schumacher

 Agendas and minutes of past Committee meetings can be found on our Event Calendar, Agendas and Meeting Minutes Page.

 Other Important Links

-If you have further questions about the council, or becoming a council member, please email Ellen Marquez, Executive Assistant at email@example.com or call 775-684-8619.
+If you have further questions about the council, becoming a council member, or general questions or concerns, please contact Ellen Marquez, Executive Assistant at firstname.lastname@example.org or 775-684-8619.